 - After securing the patch, turn the cap inside out.

 - Start sewing through the cap with the needle and work your way around the patch and continue sewing until you reach the starting point.
 When you reach the starting point, simply tie the thread in a knot, and you’re done.

 If you’re looking for creative things to do at home this Easter, then this DIY patched Easter shirt is perfect for you and your little girl.
 I’m sure you’ll both have a great time selecting patches from our site.
 From start to finish, the whole process will be so much fun for both of you, and I’m sure you’ll be proud of the finished product.

 Thin pressing cloth or handkerchief

-*For best result, iron the patches one by one to the shirt to make sure that it is aligned properly.
+*For best result, iron the patches one by one to the shirt to make sure that it is appropriately aligned.

 - Preheat iron into the hottest temperature setting without steam and place the shirt on a hard, flat pressing surface.

-- Using the preheated iron, preheat the area by pressing down for 20 seconds or until the area where you are going to place the patch feels hot (this helps with adherence).
+- Using the preheated iron, preheat the area by pressing down for 20 seconds or until the area where you will place the patch feels hot (this helps with adherence).